 Last year we announced our expanded target for our natural gas distribution system to achieve net zero emissions by 2035, and we are excited to provide updates on our key strategies to achieve this goal.

-- Electric: Based on carbon intensity compared to 2005 levels for our electric generation, including owned generation (Scope 1) and purchased power (Scope 3). - 2.
-Natural gas: Based on Natural Gas Sustainability Initiative (NGSI) sources of methane emissions from our natural gas distribution system (Scope 1).
+1. Electric: Based on carbon intensity compared to 2005 levels for our electric generation, including owned generation (Scope 1) and purchased power (Scope 3).